Launching Your Future with an MSAE Degree

 Aerospace engineering grad students may also pursue an interdisciplinary master's degree in computational science and engineering.

 The School does not require its grad students take specific classes.
-Graduate students are expected work with their advisors to map out a rigorous and individual educational program that includes research in one or more of the six research disciplines and meets the following requirements:
+Graduate students are expected work with their advisors to map out a rigorous and individualized educational program that includes research in one or more of the six research disciplines and meets the following requirements:

 - Completion of at least six (6) credit-hours of mathematics;